Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

     - User authentication for secure access.
     - Responsive design for mobile and desktop devices.
     - Error handling and validation for data integrity.
-    - Deployed live using Heroku/GitHub Pages.
+    - Deployed live using Render.
     ```

 #### 2.3: Technologies Used